-Connecting the generator to a PC serial port and controlling the system operation from the PC with the provided interface software.
+Connecting the generator to the USB port or serial port of a PC and controlling the system operation from the PC with the provided interface software.

 Last two options will produce the same results, but using the PC and control software is presenting much more flexible and comfortable way with additional visual and real time information about all operating system parameters.